 - Latin words must be written in italics. (e.g: Vitis vinifera)

 - For special signs, do not use Symbol or Wingding (etc.) fonts: only Times New Roman (also for tables).

 - A non-breaking space is needed before % and units or = or any symbol. (eg: n = 8 110 %, 10 gL-1, p-value > 0,1)

-- Authors are responsible for crosschecking their citations against their bibliographie and must respect the style requested by OENO One.
+Authors are responsible for crosschecking their citations against their bibliographie and must respect the style requested by OENO One.

 - In the body of the text, bibliographic references should be listed like this:

 - (Name1 et al., 2019; Name2 et al., 2019)